W. T. Preston: History

-Snagboat Heritage Center
+Maritime Heritage Center

 W. T. Preston is now permanently dry berthed on the waterfront near Cap Sante, in Anacortes, Washington.
 The vessel is a National Historic Landmark and remains officially a designated city historic landmark in Seattle (her former location).
 The ship now operates as a history museum, and is owned and operated by the City of Anacortes' City Museum.
 In 2005, the Snagboat Heritage Center was built just north of W. T. Preston.
 This interpretive center houses artifacts, models, maps and other historical text and information about the snagboats that maintained the area's navigable waterways.